amoe/acceleratedcpp/chapter-notes.md

 StudentInfo with the signature `foo(const StudentInfo&)` you'll only be able to call const members of StudentInfo.
 This seems quite useful and I can't think of an analogous thing in Java.

+Compare function?
+We compare two students based on their name.

+"If a function changes the state of an object, then it ought to be a member of that object."

+There is some advantage to defining this as a global function rather than a class function (not shown which, deferred at pg159.)